khyal-d/buisness_dashboard/README.md

 📈 Business Data Dashboard

 📚 Project Overview:
-This Business Data Dashboard is an internal tool designed to analyze and visualize customer transaction data to identify target customer groups across various demographic locations.
-The insights generated help businesses implement personalized marketing strategies efficiently.
+Welcome to my project, where I developed a Business Data Dashboard to analyze and visualize 1M+ customer transactions for targeted marketing.
+I implemented data preprocessing, EDA, SQL database storage, and a FastAPI + Streamlit WebUI for statistical insights.
+This tool enables easy data filtering and reduces manual effort from ~2 hours to ~10 minutes.

 🌟 Key Features: